The Early Industrialists in Flintshire

 inventor and entrepreneur.
 He was know as 'Iron Mad Jack' because of his

 From the cannon boring technique Wilkinson developed a method of boring cylinders for James Watt's new improved steam engine.
-From 1775 the production of engine components became increasingly important.
+A double whammy as from 1775 the production of engine components became increasingly important.
 After the end of the American War in 1783, ordnance production virtually ceased, allowing Wilkinson to concentrate on the engine branch of operation.
 Bersham Ironworks became the centre for engine cylinder production.

 He purchased the nearby Brymbo Hall estate where he established an ironworks which later became the Brymbo Steelworks.
 Brymbo had several advantages over the Bersham site and the decline of Bersham ensued.
 By the time of John's death in 1808, iron production at Bersham had ended.